 The Superhero Civil War

-The events that lead to Norman heading the Thunderbolts operation in Colorado are featured in Civil War Front Line #2-11.
-After revealing himself as Spider-Man to the public, Peter Parker is questioned about his relationship with the Green Goblin.
-Peter responds that Norman Osborn, the Green Goblin, had killed an innocent person that Peter cared for greatly.
-Peter goes on to say that this person did not deserve to die and that is why Norman should be in jail for the rest of his life.
-An infuriated Osborn watches this on television and claims Peter broke their pact, so he makes a deal with S.H.I.E.L.D. to get back at Peter and to get out of jail.
+The events that led to Norman being appointed the Director of the Thunderbolts are featured in Civil War Front Line #2-11.
+After revealing himself as Spider-Man to the world, Peter Parker was questioned about his relationship with the Green Goblin.
+Peter responded that Norman Osborn, the Green Goblin, had killed an innocent person that Peter cared for greatly.
+Peter went on to say that this person did not deserve to die and that was why Norman should be in jail for the rest of his life.
+An infuriated Osborn watched this on television and claimed Peter broke their pact, so he made a deal with S.H.I.E.L.D. to get back at Peter and to get out of jail.

-In Civil War Front Line #4-5, Osborn, now in his Goblin attire, attacks Ben Urich and threatens others as well.
-But before he can exact any revenge on Urich, who had outed him publicly as the Goblin, Norman goes into a seizure and passes out on the ground.
+In Civil War Front Line #4-5, Osborn, now in his Goblin attire, attacked Ben Urich and threatened others as well.
+But before he could exact any revenge on Urich, who had outed him publicly as the Goblin, Norman went into a seizure and passed out on the ground.
 Norman was foaming at the mouth and was seemingly losing control of his body.

-After this "botched" attempt, Norman is placed into police custody and interrogated by Detectives Dixon and Alteri in Civil War Front Line #9.
-The two detectives are mainly interested in how Norman was able to breach security, possess a handgun, and avoid showing up on any surveillance tapes.
-The most pressing question of all to the detectives is why he did this, Norman seems to completely lack a motive.
-They are convinced Norman was aided by a powerful/connected person who tipped him off and allowed for the security.
-Norman's response to all of these questions is, "I can't say."
+After his "botched" assassination attempt, Norman was placed into police custody and interrogated by Detectives Dixon and Alteri in Civil War Front Line #9.
+The two detectives were mainly interested in how Norman was able to breach security, possess a handgun, and avoid showing up on any surveillance tapes.
+Not to mention Osborn's weapon of choice, a handgun, which seemed like a very odd selection for the supposed Green Goblin whose arsenal was as immense as Osborn was crazy.
+However, the most pressing question to the detectives was why he would do such a thing, Norman seemed to completely lack a motive.
+They were convinced Norman was aided by a powerful/connected person who tipped him off and allowed for the security.
+Norman's response to all of these questions was, "I can't say."

-At first it appears as if Norman is being tight-lipped, but it soon becomes obvious that the nanites in his bloodstream are also blocking access to his own memory.
-Shortly after the detectives begin their interrogation a shadowy individual breaks up the group up, claiming the interview is over.
-The individual also claims that Osborn is now under their jurisdiction and this case is now a matter of national security, under the request of the President of the United States.
+At first it appeared as though Norman was being tight-lipped, but it soon became obvious that the nanites in his bloodstream were also blocking access to his own memory.
+Shortly after the detectives began their interrogation a shadowy individual ended it.
+The individual also claimed that Osborn was now under their jurisdiction and his case was a matter of national security, under the request of the President of the United States.
 Whether or not this person is the same shadowy figure who made the deal with Osborn in Civil War Front Line #7 is still unknown, but it very likely.

-At the conclusion of this story arc in Civil War Front Line #11, Ben Urich and Sally Floyd have pieced the truth together.
-They surmise that it was all a staged series of events with the purpose of engineering a fake war with the Atlanteans to encourage more heroes to join the pro-registration side.
-They accuse Tony Stark of being the traitor within his own organization, and that it was he who manipulated Osborn as part of well conceived plan.
-Urich and Floyd are later informed that Norman has been released back into Tony Stark’s custody and that he is now in charge of the Thunderbolts program in Colorado.
+At the conclusion of this story arc in Civil War Front Line #11, Ben Urich and Sally Floyd had pieced the truth together.
+They surmised that Osborn's transgressions were a staged series of events with the purpose of engineering a fake war with the Atlanteans to encourage more heroes to join the pro-registration side.
+They accused Tony Stark of being the traitor within his own organization, and that it was he who manipulated Osborn as part of well conceived plan.
+Urich and Floyd are later informed that Norman had been released back into Tony Stark’s custody and that he was now in charge of the Thunderbolts program in Colorado.

-Although Norman is not featured in any of the books of the Civil War series, the Green Goblin is depicted on the cover of issue #5.
-More importantly, however, is that the redesigned Thunderbolts team that he will eventually be chosen to direct is formed.
-The pro-registration force reorganizes the Thunderbolts team and includes some notorious super villains, including Venom II (Mac Gargan), Bullseye, Taskmaster, and Jack O’Lantern.
-The goal is of this new team will be to hunt down and detain unregistered super heroes that are not in compliance with the government.
-Looking back at this story arc after the fallout from the Secret Invasion plot, there's a good chance that the shadowy individual could be Hank Pym, who was proven to be a Skrull.
-However, Tony Stark's claim that he was "aware of the traitor" the whole time suggests that it may have been him, or he was probably involved to some capacity.
-Considering Urich's assessment of Stark in Civil War Front Line #11, it is difficult to discern what level of involvement Tony Stark had.
+Although Norman was not featured in any of the books from the Civil War series, the Green Goblin was depicted on the cover of issue #5.
+More importantly, however, is that the redesigned Thunderbolts team that he will eventually be chosen to direct was formed in that issue.
+The pro-registration force reorganized the Thunderbolts team and it (initially) included some notorious super villains, such as Venom II (Mac Gargan), Bullseye, Taskmaster, and Jack O’Lantern.
+The goal of this new team was to hunt down and detain unregistered super heroes that are not in compliance with the government.
+The world was about to get much brighter for Norman Osborn and much darker for everyone else...

 Chapter 10 Next Section